nealmick/ImGui_Ned_Embed/README.md

 2. **NED** (`ned/`): The NED text editor project with all its dependencies

-The main application code is in `main.cpp`.
-The NED editor is embedded through the `ned_embed` library, which provides a clean API for integration.
+The NED editor is embedded through the `ned_embed` library, which provides a API for integration.

 ### Customization